The Chocoholic's Primal Road

 After lurking around the forums and MDA site, a lot of the concepts made sense to me, including the way nutrition works in the foods consumed, and in terms of the exercise plan.
 I always knew subconsciously that certain details on nutritiondata back in SAD popped out at me more than the things CW focused on like fiber and calories.
 For example, I used to pay really close attention to the inflammation factor, tried to keep n-6:n-3 lower than 6:1 (was REALLY HARD when cooking when vegetable oil...), and never let my total GI go over 100.
 But I knew that high-carb and chronic cardio would not last me my entire lifetime.

 During my first months on PB, but I abused the allowable chocolate and dairy rule, and instead of moderating them, chose to eat them every day for about 1/3 of my daily food intake.
 This allowed me to gain an extra 5 lbs.

 Then, I began fasting for 24 hours 2x/week, and this only marginally helped me.
 My food choices began incorporating many nuts to compensate for my enormous appetite, although despite the fact that I was eating on average over 3,000 calories a day, I did lose a small amount of fat.

-Right now I am focusing on reducing my physical levels by getting enough sleep and reducing mycotoxins and histamines.
-My emotional stress is currently at an all-time high.
+Right now I am focusing on reducing my physical levels by getting enough sleep and reducing stress.
+This includes some yoga, reducing gym time, and lots of leisurely walking.
+I've worked down my twice-a-day gym workouts to 2-3x per week.

 Pre-Primal on August 31, 2011: